Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Implementation and improvements of both algorithms

 where

-.2cm Now, we recall a basic result in the theory of simple continuous fractions (see p.340 in \cite{NZ}): A pair of positive integers $a$ and $b$ is called a {\it good approximation} to the positive irrational number $\xi$ if
+.2cm Now, we recall a basic result in the theory of simple continued fractions (see p.340 in \cite{NZ}): A pair of positive integers $a$ and $b$ is called a {\it good approximation} to the positive irrational number $\xi$ if

-A classical result is that the pair $a,b$ is a good approximation of $\xi$ if and only if $a/b$ is a convergent of $\xi$.
-Using this result, we have several options for the implementation.
+A classical result is that the pair $a$ and $b$ is a good approximation of $\xi$ if and only if $a/b$ is a convergent of $\xi$.
+Using this result, we present two options for computing Step 2.

 \